Frequently Asked Questions About Ependymoma

 What treatment is available for an individual diagnosed with an ependymoma?

-Currently, the standard therapy for a low-grade ependymoma includes total surgical excision and may be followed by radiation therapy.
-Complete surgical resection is often not possible due to tumor location and concerns about damaging the surrounding eloquent brain during surgery.
-The situation is even more critical for patients with anaplastic ependymoma because of the higher proliferative (growth) rate and greater propensity for tumor infiltration into the surrounding normal brain, preventing any possibility of complete tumor removal by surgery.
+Currently, the standard therapy for a low-grade ependymoma includes total surgery and may be followed by radiation therapy.
+Complete surgical resection is often not possible due to tumor location and concerns about damaging the surrounding brain during surgery.
+The situation is even more critical for patients with anaplastic ependymoma because of the higher growth rate and greater chance for tumor infiltration into the surrounding normal brain, preventing any possibility of complete tumor removal by surgery.
 In the case of incomplete resection or more aggressive grade, radiation therapy is often the prescribed therapy.
 For patients with the more aggressive anaplastic ependymoma, chemotherapy is often administered either before or after the radiation in the hope that infiltrating tumor cells will be eliminated.
 See our Treatment section for more details.

 What happens if there is a recurrence?

 Patients with recurrent tumors face a difficult challenge.
 Patients may undergo surgical re-resection of tumor.
-This often provides symptom improvement, reduces the tumor burden and confirms the presence of the tumor (as opposed to treatment-related necrosis) and the histologic grade (II versus III).
+This often provides symptom improvement, reduces the tumor burden and confirms the presence of the tumor (as opposed to treatment-related necrosis) and the grade (II versus III).
 However, treatment for recurrent and anaplastic ependymomas relies on radiation therapy or the use of chemotherapy regimens.
 Conventional chemotherapy, also known as cytotoxic chemotherapy, has been a mainstay of cancer treatment for several decades.
 However, although there are reports that a variety of chemotherapy agents have been shown to have activity against ependymomas, there are no established standard regimens.
-The CERN is actively investigating new treatment regimens and is developing new treatment agents to improve the options for patients with recurrent ependymomas.